 They may act as a silent partner most days, but our work tools and assets matter the most whenever we face a rising crisis, whether it is a natural disaster or a world-spreading virus like COVID-19.
 In times like these, we see companies and businesses deal with important fluctuations in conventional processes and face challenges in entirely new ways.

 Thanks to automation and digital communications, we have enough modern technology to keep businesses operating at necessary levels.
 Remote work is possible for many companies, but this also requires change management and practical guidelines for those new ways of working.
 In a sense, we are living global change management.
-Here’s a quick overview of the technologies that are active in the trenches, making it happen for those companies best prepared to handle it.
+Here’s a quick overview of the active technologies in the trenches, making it happen for those companies best prepared to handle it.

 Intranets and enterprise portals

-As we have stated before in this blog, intranets, otherwise known as portals, are a very efficient way to communicate to multiple audiences around an organization: constituents, employees, providers, suppliers, investors, dealerships, business partners, etc. A great example of this is the recently awarded KFC’s TeamKFC intranet – ensuring top-to-bottom communications, KFC shares news, procedures, policies and content that matters to their +4,000 franchises in the US.
+As we have stated before in this blog, intranets, otherwise known as portals, are a very efficient way to communicate to multiple audiences around an organization: constituents, employees, providers, suppliers, investors, dealerships, business partners, etc. A great example of this is the recently awarded KFC’s TeamKFC intranet – ensuring top-to-bottom communications.
+KFC shares news, procedures, policies and content that matters to their +4,000 franchises in the US.

 With proper customization, one intranet can tackle internal communications for many different audiences in multiple countries and sites.
-But it goes beyond achievements and news because simply put, it is the best way to communicate “closed doors” specific procedures, resources, contingency plans, and deployment of special operations when needed.
-Content and actions during a crisis require a more robust form than just plain text (think of videos, graphics, and animations).
+But it goes beyond achievements and news because, simply put, it is the best way to communicate “closed doors” specific procedures, resources, contingency plans, and deployment of special operations when needed.
+Content and actions during a crisis require a more robust form than plain text (think of videos, graphics, and animations).
 More specifically, they provide the privacy and security that social media does not.

 Microsites and landing pages

 Fast times require quick actions.
 And sometimes, being prompt might be as crucial as being comprehensive.
 While it’s challenging to build a complete website when a crisis arises, companies and organizations might feel the urgency to deliver a point of contact or connection to attend to the needs of a specific audience.
-Rather than calling for an external party to help, the best scenario is to have and rely on an in-house system that will help you replicate the principles of your current experience to deploy smaller, targeted microsites, while something more robust is in the works.
+Rather than calling for an external party to help, the best scenario is to have and rely on an in-house system that will help you replicate the principles of your current experience to deploy smaller, targeted microsites while something more robust is in the works.

 For example, with COVID-19 (Coronavirus) around the country, there has been a demand more than ever for concrete and prompt responses and actions from state and city governments.
 Along with Base22 and our technology, the InnovateOhio Platform built and launched a COVID-19 microsite for state-wide communications, employing reusable patterns, a design system, and using an internal site builder.
 It offers up-to-date statistics, guides, prevention measures, and relevant resources, and it was built and deployed in less than a week.
 By reacting fast and with confidence, IOP has efficiently created a single source of truth to face one of the most complex crises in the last decade and guide the citizens of Ohio through it.